TalEliyahu/XComment.io/README.md

 * Also check out [JetBrains Toolbox](https://www.jetbrains.com/toolbox/), a single tool to rule them all (the JetBrains products).
 * To stay up-to-date, follow [PyCharm Blog](https://blog.jetbrains.com/pycharm/).

+We also suggest you to try out [IPython](https://ipython.org/) interactive shell to speed up development.

 ### Running Tests